ChristophNeumann/learnings/README.md

 Here I collect ideas that helped me understand a certain topic.
 So far, it contains
 - How to algorithmically solve a system of diophantine equations
+- Some considerations on the optimization perspective on apportionment